Product

 • What is equity in accounting?

-It appears on the balance sheet and can be measured in two ways: as book value, which is total assets minus total liabilities, or as market value, which reflects what buyers would pay for the business today.
-For SaaS founders, tracking equity matters because it signals financial health and influences how investors value your company during funding rounds or acquisitions.
+It appears on the balance sheet and can be expressed in two ways: book value (total assets minus total liabilities) or market value (what a buyer would pay for the business today).
+For SaaS founders, equity signals financial health and directly influences how investors value your company during funding rounds or acquisitions.
+Positive equity means your assets exceed your liabilities, while negative equity is a red flag worth addressing quickly.

 • What is the difference between the equity method and the cost method of accounting?